OfficeDev/O365-iOS-Snippets/README.md

 *Office365Snippets.m (fetchDiscoveryServiceEndpoints method)*

 This sample begins the authentication process automatically when it starts.
 The ViewDidLoad method in MasterViewController.m calls the method **fetchDiscoveryServiceEndpoints** method.
 The **fetchDiscoveryServiceEndpoint** method creates a Discovery client which authenticates the user.

-## Questions and comments

-We'd love to get your feedback on the Office 365 iOS Snippets project.
-You can send your questions and suggestions to us in the [Issues](https://github.com/OfficeDev/O365-iOS-Snippets/issues) section of this repository.

-Questions about Office 365 development in general should be posted to [Stack Overflow](http://stackoverflow.com/questions/tagged/Office365+API).
-Make sure that your questions or comments are tagged with [Office365] and [API].

 ## Additional resources